epfl-cs358/2024fa-picomouse/README.md

   4.Print the weels:
   The weels are composed of 2 parts:
   - The inner wheel support printed in hard plastic (PETG/PLA).
-  - The rubber is printed with ninjaflex TPU.
+  - Our rubber is printed with ninjaflex TPU but elastic rubber can also be used.

   ![wheels](images/assembly/wheels_rubber.jpg)